Mavitay History, Family Crest & Coats of Arms

 Some of the Mavitay family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Mavitay family to the New World and Oceana
+Migration of the Mavitay family

 As the persecution of Clan families continued, they sailed for North America in increasing numbers.
 In most cases, they found the freedom and opportunity they sought.
 Land was often available and the American War of Independence allowed Scots an opportunity to solidify their independence from the English crown.
 These settlers and their ancestors went on to play essential roles in the forging of the nations of the United States and Canada.
 Among them: Jean Moffat who settled in New Jersey in 1685; Thomas Moffatt settled in Boston Massachusetts in 1712; William Moffert settled in Philadelphia, Pennsylvania in 1880.